Robertfarb/whiteboarding-curriculum/application-materials/resume/crafting-your-bullets.md

 * Lowered latency of DB read/write by factor of 7 by using Unicorn to enable virtual multi-threaded processing.
 * Used xcode in conjunction with React Native library to hook into mobile device cameras and geolocation
 * Designed dynamic data-visualizations with Javascript algorithms based on user input
+* Created custom modal framework using React parent component, allowing for efficient development of new forms.
+*Created top-level music player using HTML5 audio and React, giving the user seamless audio streaming during navigation.
+* Leveraged custom event listeners and the Redux cycle to dynamically sync audio waveforms and play-pause toggle buttons with music player.
+* Utilized CSS media queries to create a fully responsive, device agnostic design.
+* Configured the Node backend with PostgreSQL, using the Sequelize ORM for validations and database queries.
+* Structured Express app to follow the MVC framework and engineered JSON REST API for CRUD operations.
+* Implemented local strategy for user authentication with Passport.js, using BCrypt for password hashing.
+* Generated intelligent, movement-based animation using asynchronous Javascript.
+*Developed collision detection algorithm for sprite characters, and integrated with keystroke event listeners to seamlessly predict future player direction and movement.
+*Utilized HTML Image Maps to allow users to click directly on an item in a photograph.
+* Recorded user activity using React Router and browser history to create a seamless user experience during authentication process.
+*Implemented user authentication to persist a user's cart to subsequent sessions.
+* Queried database and filtered results using jBuilder to allow users to search by product keywords.
+* Designed intuitive, device-agnostic UI using Adobe Xd to meet Progressive Web App (PWA) standards.
+* Hand-rolled responsive calendar using pure CSS to display logged infusions.
+* Implemented user authentication using Passport.JS to persist user information to subsequent sessions.

 [keywords]: resume-keywords.md